JosephAdewole/auth_service/README.md

 ## Learning Laravel

-Here is the [documentation](https://documenter.getpostman.com/view/12161401/UUy7ZiX2) for this project as well as API collection on Postman.
+Here is the [documentation](https://documenter.getpostman.com/view/12161401/UUy7ZiX2) for this project as well as API collection and Use examples on Postman.